-Crewed Runners and Journey Runners will compete equally for the chance to be the first to the finish line at Topock66, 140 miles from the start in Seligman, to win the one and only traveling trophy in ultrarunning: The Andy Payne Cup.
+Crewed Runners and Journey Runners in the 140-mile race will compete equally for the chance to be the first to the finish line to win the one and only traveling trophy in ultrarunning: The Andy Payne Cup.
 Like the Stanley Cup – seriously, look at the resemblance! – the first place runner will have his or her name added to the Payne Cup and will get to keep the cup for the year, returning it to the race the next year to await the new champion.
-How cool is that?
+How unique and amazing is that?

 Whether you’re a Crewed Runner, Journey Runner, or part of Relay Team – or you are crew person, volunteer, or member of the medical or media team – we know you’ll have an amazing experience!
 It is a Race for Everyone, after all.
 As such, Everyone – including crew, all team members, volunteers, and even spectators and community members – are welcome to join runners for the first mile of the race, starting at Angel and Vilma’s Gift Shop; everyone must stay together for that first mile, following pace vehicles to the outskirts of Seligman.
 Cool, right?